On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Evaluating the partition functions

 Each summand is regular at $u=0$ and falls off at least like $u^{\lceil \frac{k}{6}\rceil}$ for $u\rightarrow 0$ by the estimates for $W_k$ above.
 Moreover, it follows from $k \geq 1, |u|\leq \frac18$ and $|W_k| \leq \frac{11}{7}u^{\lceil \frac{k}{2}\rceil} \leq \frac{11}{7 \sqrt{8}} < \frac34$ that $|\ell_m(W_k)| \leq \sum_{n=0}^\infty\frac{|W_k|^n}{n+m}\leq \sum_{n=0}^\infty |W_k|^n = \frac{1}{1-|W_k|} \leq 4$ for all $m,k \geq 1$.
 Therefore,

 \end{proof}

 To prove the expression for the Euler characteristics $\chi(\GC_\pm^g)$ in the statement of Theorem~\ref{thm:genfun}, we define two integrals depending on three parameters,

-because the integrands are entire functions in $y$, they do not depend on the integration path and are well-defined for all $\varepsilon \in \R_{>0}$ and $u \in \C$.
+because the integrands are entire functions in $y$, these integrals do not depend on the integration path and are well-defined for all $\varepsilon \in \R_{>0}$ and $u \in \C$.
 The proof of Theorem~\ref{thm:genfun} relies on the following two statements on the functions $Q^\pm$.

 \begin{proposition} If $z,\varepsilon,\varepsilon' \in \R_{>0}$, and $u \in \C$ with $|u| + |\varepsilon-\varepsilon'| \leq \frac{\varepsilon}{4} \leq \frac15$, and $z\varepsilon^3 \leq \frac{64}{125}$, then